Empty seats, delivered feasts as virus changes Thanksgiving

 That was before anyone had heard of COVID-19 and before it claimed the retired seamstress.
 Ana Martinez died at 78 on April 1 while recovering at a nursing home from a knee replacement.

-The family is having their traditional meal of turkey, yams, green beans and rice and beans — but Zayas is removing a seat from the table at her home in Deer Park, New York, this year and putting her mother’s walker in its place as a reminder of the loss.
+The family is having their traditional meal of turkey, yams, green beans and rice and beans — but Zayas is removing a seat from the table at her home in Deer Park, New York, and putting her mother’s walker in its place.

 “It’s a painful Thanksgiving.
 You don’t even know, should you celebrate?” asked Zayas.
 “It’s a lonely time.”